The Critical Catch

 1-905-880-4945 x 6

-The Critical Catch is a dynamic initiative focused on the vital conservation and protection of aquatic and terrestrial species.
-At its core, this project tackles the critical issue of marine debris, with a primary emphasis on derelict fishing gear.
-Through a multi-faceted approach, we aim to reduce the presence of devastating marine debris in our waters, engage the public, and foster a sense of stewardship among the community.
+The Critical Catch is a dynamic initiative focused on the vital conservation and protection of aquatic and terrestrial species that are at risk due to discarded fishing lines and other equipment.
+This project tackles the critical issue of marine debris, with an emphasis on eradicating derelict fishing gear from the water.
+Through a multi-faceted approach, we aim to reduce the presence of harmful debris in our waters, engage the public, and foster a sense of stewardship among the community.

-The health of our freshwater ecosystems is under threat from the rampant pollution of plastic waste, which persists for centuries.
-The devastating consequences of abandoned fishing gear, such as entanglement and death of aquatic wildlife, highlight the urgent need for action.
-The Critical Catch seeks to combat these issues head-on, recognizing that our actions today impact the survival of countless species and the ecosystems they rely on.
+The health of our freshwater ecosystems is under threat from the devastating impact of abandoned fishing gear, made primarily from plastic, and which can cause serious harm to wildlife – such as entanglement and death.
+The Critical Catch seeks to combat these issues head-on, recognizing that our actions today impact the survival of countless species and the ecosystems on which they rely.

 Monofilament fishing line poses a significant threat to ecosystems in Georgian Bay.
 The material is non-biodegradable and can last for centuries.
 It is also nearly invisible, has high tensile strength, and is thin enough to become tangled and lost within vegetation, rocks, and other structures.
 This creates a compounding effect where wildlife can become trapped, seriously injured, or even killed by improperly discarded or mismanaged fishing lines.